PixelsCamp/talks/2016/agile-kamasutra_david-cordeiro_nuno-pereira.md

 Description
 -----------

+The cradle of Agile Methodologies started in the beginning of the 1990’s, still to these days and although they have spread through a lot of companies, the mentalities are still from the industrial era.

+As programmers, product owners, project managers…whatever is your role on the IT industry, one of the main issues is to grow a true team - as a group of people is not a team.

+Using Kamasutra metaphors, Nuno and David will make a parallelism between how you should engage with your team like you should do with your sexual partner.
+Create a healthy, trustful and lost lasting relationship and you reach agile nirvana.

 “Sex is part of human nature.
 Agile is part of teams nature.”

-With the talk "Agile Kamasutra", Nuno and David will make a parallelism between how you should engage with your team like you should do with your sexual partner.
-Create a healthy, trustful and lost lasting relationship and you reach agile nirvana.
+The goal of this talk is for everyone to get back to their teams and help them excel in delivering more value for the clients, the team members and yourself!

 ---------------